orchestral/docs/2.0/helpers.md

 <article id="handles">
 ## handles()

-Return handles configuration for a bundle to generate a full URL.
+Return handles configuration for a package to generate a full URL.

 	echo handles('orchestra/foundation::users');